Here we cover a somewhat simplified syntax of function application compared to what OCaml actually allows.

 sugar for anonymous function application.

-There is a built-in infix operator in OCaml for function application that
+There is a built-in infix operator in OCaml for function application called the

 square (inc 5) 5 |> inc |> square (* both yield 36 *)

-The latter way of writing the computation uses the pipeline operator to
+The latter uses the pipeline operator to send

 5 through the

-inc function, then send the result of that
+then send the result of that through the

-expressing the computation in OCaml.
-The former way is ok but arguably
+idiomatic way of expressing the computation in OCaml.
+The former way is arguably

-not as elegant, because it involves writing extra parentheses and
+not as elegant: it involves writing extra parentheses and requires the reader's

 5 |> inc |> square |> inc |> inc |> square square (inc (inc (square (inc 5)))) (* both yield 1444 *)